 Hispanic: a person of Spanish-speaking origin.

 Latinx: a person of Latin American origin.
-Use instead of the gendered Latina or Latino.
+Use instead of the gendered Latina or Latino, unless referring to a specific person who prefers a gendered term.

 Capitalize the proper names of nationalities, peoples, races, and tribes: Arab, African, American, Caucasian, Cherokee, Chinese, Eskimo, Filipino, French Canadian, Japanese, Jew, Jewish, Latin, etc.